Scandinavian Touring Car Championship

 The Scandinavian Touring Car Championship (STCC) is a touring car racing series based in Scandinavia.
 The series took over from the Danish Touringcar Championship and Swedish Touring Car Championship, with its first season in 2011.
 The Scandinavian Touring Car Cup was awarded in 2010 to the driver with best results from selected races in the Danish and Swedish seasons.

 In 2013, the series merged with the rival TTA – Racing Elite League, which was formed as a result of the split in 2012.
 From the 2013 season onwards, the series would see a new format based upon the TTA series.

 After the change to the TCR ruleset 2017, The follow-up series is the TCR Scandinavia Touring Car Championship.

 For the 2019 season STCC changed promotor to a constellation called Scandinavian Racing League (SRL).
 For season 2020 and forward STCC brand and championship changed promotor again to SNB-events AB.

+The championship switched format for 2023 with the all-electric EPWR regulations, but delays in deliveries of the new race cars meant that the debut was pushed to 2024.

+The promoter SNB Events AB withdrew at the end of the 2024 season, leaving the championship in a two-year hiatus.

+The championship returns for 2027 under new ownership consisting of four Swedish circuits, Gelleråsen Arena, Mantorp Park, Ljungbyheds Motorbana and Ring Knutstorp.
+STCC will move away from touring cars for the first time, instead introducing GT4 regulations, running under the STCC GT4 Nordic banner.